The Biggest Tax Deductions for Gig Drivers

 Actual Expenses dedication is a percentage-based tax method to calculate all your car related expenses also known as “Business Use Percentage” depending on how much driving you do for work as a Gig Driver.

-• Use a mileage tracker app.
-There are apps available online to maintain updated mile log.
+- Use a mileage tracker app.
+There are apps available online to maintain updated mile logs.

 Standard Mileage VS Actual Expenses

-Usually, it depends on every gig driver’s situation and how many miles are driven for work.
-However, the gig drivers using actual expense methods end up paying less taxes, if they drive a lot of miles or own a newer car model.
+Usually, it depends on the situation of every gig driver and how many miles are driven for work.
+However, gig drivers who use actual expense methods end up paying less taxes if they drive a lot of miles or own a newer car model.
+Drivers logging 30,000 miles annually could deduct up to $20,700 using the Standard Mileage Method in 2024 based on the IRS mileage rate of $0.67 per mile (30,000 miles x $0.67 = $20,100).
+However, those with newer vehicles or higher actual expenses may save more using the Actual Expenses Method.

 Check out the mentioned expenses and info below you need to evaluate the right deduction method for you as a gig driver: